BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 - Good chapter.
 ### Chapter 46
 - As with the other chapters, I think this delve into the culture and rituals is very engaging for the reader.
+### Chapter 47
+- This is another good chapter with strong links to the culture.
+These strike a really nice balance between building a picture of the village and the story of the hotel.
+### Chapter 48
+-